marcoantonioni/cp4ba-installations/README.md

 The CRs in yaml format that you will find in the configuration examples may not be backwards compatible.

+**Note: The 'main' branch contains code and configurations updated to the latest available version of CP4BA.
+The bash script code is kept as backwards compatible as possible with previous versions.
+Configuration files and templates from older versions may no longer be valid (I don't constantly test older configurations).
+If you need specific configuration files for older versions and scripts that have been tested, you can refer to the various branches (e.g., v25, etc.).**

 ## Mandatory and optional tools for running scripts

 A linux box (scripts are only available in the bash shell)